Temple Israel of the City of New York

-Temple Israel of the City of New York is a Reform congregation in Manhattan.
-It was incorporated in 1873 by German Jews.
+Temple Israel of the City of New York is a Reform Jewish congregation and synagogue located at 112 East 75th Street, on the Upper East Side of Manhattan in New York City, New York, United States.
+The congregation was incorporated by German Jews in 1873.

-It purchased its first synagogue building Fifth Avenue and 125th Street in 1887, constructed its own at 201 Lenox Avenue and 120th Street in 1907, and constructed another at 210 West 91st Street in 1920.
-Its current Brutalist style building, at 112 East 75th Street on the Upper East Side, was completed in 1967.
+It purchased its first synagogue building at Fifth Avenue and 125th Street in 1887, constructed its own at 201 Lenox Avenue and 120th Street in 1907, and constructed another at 210 West 91st Street in 1920.
+Its current Brutalist-style building, at 112 East 75th Street was completed in 1967.

 Since its founding, Temple Israel has been served by only five senior rabbis: Maurice H. Harris (1882–1930), William Rosenblum (1930–1963), Martin Zion (1963–1991), Judith Lewis (1991–2006), and David Gelfand since 2006.

 Early history

 Temple Israel was incorporated in 1873 as Yod b'Yod ("Hand in Hand") congregation (formally Congregation Hand in Hand of Harlem), the first synagogue in Harlem.
 The founders were German Jews, typically shopkeepers, traditionally observant, and first worshiped above a printing shop on East 125th Street in Harlem.
 An early trustee was Cyrus L. Sulzberger, father of New York Times publisher Arthur Hays Sulzberger.
 They soon established a Hebrew school called "Gates of Learning" for the 45 children of the congregation.
 The congregation rented a larger space on 124th Street in 1874, and in 1876 leased a former church on 116th Street, between First Avenue and Second Avenue.
 In 1880, the congregation purchased the building on 116th Street.

-Temple Israel was initially lay-led, but in 1882 appointed Maurice H. Harris as the congregation's rabbi; at the time, he was still a student at Columbia College, Columbia University, and at Emanu-El Theological Seminary.
+Temple Israel was initially lay-led, but in 1882 appointed Maurice H. Harris as the congregation's rabbi; at the time, he was still a student at Columbia College, Columbia University and Emanu-El Theological Seminary.
 That year, the congregation changed its name to Temple Israel of Harlem (though the name change wasn't formally legalized until 1894).
 In 1884, Harris' installation was made official.